approvals/ApprovalTests.Net/docs/ApprovalTests/Features.md

   * [Making Custom Reporters](#making-custom-reporters)
   * [Environment SpecificTests](#environment-specifictests)<!-- endtoc -->

 ## Approvals.AssertText

 Watch a [Video demo of this feature](https://youtu.be/O-71uaEpCsQ)

-If you prefer not to store your expectations in the `.approved.` files, you can store them directly inline with your code.
+If you prefer not to store your expectations in the `.approved.` files, you can store them directly in-line with your code.
 Sample:

 (Before):